K-Veschgini/jsonjet/docs/jet/operators/insert-into.md

 # insert_into Operator

-The `insert_into` operator routes data to another stream.
+The `insert_into` operator routes pipeline data to a target stream.

 ## Syntax